2024 Solar Incentives Guide for Goldenrod, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Goldenrod solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Goldenrod solar panel installation expert with your questions.

 State & Local Solar Incentives